10 specialty areas in Arizona ranked nationally on the “Best Hospitals” list

-Hospitals included in the U.S. News Report such as the Mayo Clinic, are part of an elite group recognized for “breadth of excellence,” according to the magazine.
-Mayo Clinic in Arizona ranked nationally in 10 specialties including cancer, cardiology and heart surgery, ear, nose & throat, gastroenterology & GI surgery, geriatrics, gynecology, nephrology, neurology and neurosurgery, orthopedics and urology.
-In addition, Mayo Clinic in Arizona is recognized as high performing in diabetes and endocrinology.
+Hospitals included in the U.S. News Report are part of an elite group recognized for “breadth of excellence,” according to the magazine.
+Mayo Clinic in Arizona ranked nationally in 10 specialties including: Cancer, Cardiology and Heart Surgery, Diabetes and Endocrinology, Ear, Nose and Throat, Gastroenterology and Gastroenterologic Surgery, Geriatrics, Nephrology, Neurology and Neurosurgery, Orthopedics and Pulmonology.

 In addition to the Arizona ranking, Mayo Clinic in Rochester, Minn., earned the No. 1 overall spot nationally on U.S. News & World Report's Honor Roll of America's Best Hospitals.
-Mayo Clinic also took the No. 1 spot in Minnesota and the No. 2 rank in the Jacksonville, Fla., area.
+Mayo Clinic also took the No. 1 spots in Minnesota and Florida and Jacksonville, Fla.

 About Mayo Clinic